tanfwong/dsp_notes/_sources/ch6/pz.md

   of the magnitude and phase responses can be easily obtained by tracing the phasor $e^{j\hat\omega}-r e^{j\phi}$ in the figure above as $e^{j\hat\omega}$ rotates.

+* After the magnitude and phase responses of the first-order components are understood, the magnitude and phase responses of the general FIR/IIR filter can then be constructed from the first-order responses using {eq}`e:freq_resp_comp`.
+Design of the filter can also be decomposed into the design of the first-order components, which are specified by the locations of the poles and zeros.
+Hence, by an appropriate placement of the poles and zeros of an FIR/IIR filter, we can obtain the desired magnitude and phase responses.